Internet Explorer doesn’t work well with our website. We recommend using a different browser like Google Chrome.

 • Not meant for external audiences

 Already have a WordPress website?
 Take a look at LearnDash for online teaching.
-LearnDash is a powerful WordPress plugin that adds course-selling functionality right to your website, with minimal set-up needed.
+Rounding out this list of the best online teaching platforms to earn money, LearnDash is a powerful WordPress plugin that adds course-selling functionality right to your website.

-With a range of course-creation tools on offer, LearnDash offers an easy drag-and-drop interface to help you build your first online course in minutes.
-Add quizzes, certificates and grades to your online course, and customize the design to match your branding.
-LearnDash is simple and fast – ideal for first-timers.
+With a range of course-creation tools, LearnDash offers an easy drag-and-drop interface to help you build your first online course in minutes.
+Add quizzes, certificates, and grades to your online course, and customize the design to match your branding.
+LearnDash is simple and fast—ideal for first-timers.

 Pros: